-- Lower the forks.
-Turn the truck off or disconnect the battery. - Wait for truck to come to a complete stop. - Avoid parking on inclines.
-But if you must, block the wheels of your truck.
+- Turn the truck off or disconnect the battery. - Apply the parking brake and make certain the truck will not coast. - Avoid parking on inclines.
+But if you must, make sure you apply the parking brake and block the wheels of your truck.